How to Build an Effective Review Generation Strategy

 - Contact Pages: Add reviews and testimonials to key customer contact points.

 - Schema Markup: Mark up ‘native’ reviews (rather than third-party reviews) with schema to bring your star rating into SERPs.
+[Update: In September 2019, LocalBusiness Schema‘s functionality was limited, meaning stars now only appear in the local pack, not the organic SERPs.
+Businesses with products continue to be able to add stars in SERPs through the use of Product Schema.]

 - Twitter and Facebook: Pin and promote tweets containing your best reviews.